FarzanaShahdn/Data-Analysis-Portfolio-/README.md

-# Farzana Binti Shahdon - Data Analyst Portfolio
+# FarzanaShahdn - Data Analyst Portfolio
 ## About
 Hello!
 I’m Farzana Binti Shahdon, a detail-oriented Data Analyst based in Johor Bahru, Malaysia.
 I specialize in transforming raw data into actionable business insights using tools like Python, Excel, and Tableau.
 My passion lies in uncovering patterns and trends that drive strategic decision-making.